Our Future Health

 Participation continues throughout the individual's lifetime and after their death but volunteers may withdraw from the project at any time.
 As well as providing samples and personal data from questionnaires, surveys and feedback, participants agree to allow the project to access their present and future records held by the NHS.

 The project has the support of the government, the life sciences industry, the NHS, and charities such as Alzheimer's Society, British Heart Foundation, and Cancer Research UK. £79 million was provided by the UK government via the UK Research and Innovation body, and in early 2022 a further £100 million was expected from the life sciences industry.

 Recruitment to the study began in late 2022.
 In November 2023, it was announced that Our Future Health had recruited 1 million volunteers.
 The same month it was announced that data on the first 100,000 volunteers suggested that "Most adults in the UK should be receiving treatment for high cholesterol but are not, while a quarter have untreated high blood pressure".
 In October 2024 it was announced that 1 million volunteers had given blood samples.
-Dr Raghib Ali, the CEO of Future Health, said "We can now say that Our Future Health is the world's largest health research programme of its kind.
+Raghib Ali, the CEO of Future Health, said "We can now say that Our Future Health is the world's largest health research programme of its kind.
 No other programme has collected this many blood samples for long-term research."

 In 2025 Our Future Health shared that the data was being used to investigate the impact of E-Cigarettes in non-smokers, exploring the possibility of genetic risk factors for cardiometabolic disease, and analysing the genetic data linked to immune dysfunction.

-The name "Our Future Health" and the visual branding (using "A mosaic of simple patterned tiles that can be combined and configured in endless variation and at different scales") were developed with Manchester-based branding company True North.